awslabs/aws-greengrass-group-setup/README.md

     TBD

-..or of course you can clone this repository.
+..or of course you can clone this repository and execute `$ python setup.py install .`

 ## Quick Start
 At a high-level the process to create a Greengrass group using `gg_group_setup` is as follows: